vinjn/llm-metahuman/README.md

-# llm metahuman
+# LLM MetaHuman

-An open solution for AI-powered photorealistic digital humans.
+LLM MetaHuman is an open solution for AI-powered photorealistic digital humans.

 ## Preparation steps